lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 We need two types of validations:

 1. A required field.
-Both the patient name and weight are required fields.
+Both the patient's name and weight are required fields.
 2. Minimum and maximum constraints.
 This is for the weight field - it has to be within a specific range.

 As well as validating the fields, our framework should also return an error message if the input is not valid.